brettkromkamp/awesome-knowledge-management/README.md

 * [KgBase](https://kgbase.com/) is a tool to build your own knowledge graphs without writing code
 * [Alphacortex](https://www.alphacortex.io/) is a knowledge engine that helps you organize and index your data according to a taxonomy that you define
 * [WebVOWL](http://vowl.visualdataweb.org/webvowl.html) is a web application for the interactive visualization of ontologies
+* [Polar](https://getpolarized.io/) is a knowledge manager for web pages, textbooks, PDFs, to read and study with remotely

 ![Codex Roboticus](resources/brave-robot3.png)